astuder/dAISy/Firmware/readme.md

 Firmware Revisions
 ------------------

-* *4.02* Significantly improved reception of AIS messages.
+* **4.02** Significantly improved reception of AIS messages over previous revisions.
 Greatly reduces number of errors, particularly for weak signals (below -80 dBm).
-* *4.03* Finetuned crystal frequency to be closer to 30 MHz on average.
+* **4.03** Finetuned crystal frequency to be closer to 30 MHz on average.
 Only minor improvement over 4.02.

 Hardware Variants
 -----------------